Martin Foyle: York City

 Foyle was appointed as manager of Conference Premier side York City on 24 November 2008, following the club's sacking of Colin Walker.
 Foyle's first game in charge finished in a 1–1 draw at his home town club, Salisbury City, who were managed by his former Southampton teammate Nick Holmes.
 He said he was pleased with how the players reacted to his ideas following the match, although he branded some of the team as "weak-hearted" following a 2–1 defeat to Altrincham in December.
-He managed York to the 2009 FA Trophy Final at Wembley Stadium on 9 May 2009, which was lost 2–0 to Stevenage Borough.
+He managed York to the 2009 FA Trophy final at Wembley Stadium on 9 May 2009, which was lost 2–0 to Stevenage Borough.

 Foyle won the Conference Manager of the Month award for November after York won four league games and progressed to the FA Cup third round.
-After York finished the 2009–10 season in fifth place, he guided the team to the 2010 Conference Premier play-off Final at Wembley, where they were beaten 3–1 by Oxford.
+After York finished the 2009–10 season in fifth place, he guided the team to the 2010 Conference Premier play-off final at Wembley, where they were beaten 3–1 by Oxford.
 He resigned on 24 September with York 15th in the table, 10 games into the 2010–11 season.
 Following this, his assistant manager at York, Andy Porter, commented Foyle had been "sending his CV off everywhere" and was interviewed for the position of manager at League Two side Hereford United, being placed on a shortlist of seven.
 He was placed on a four-man shortlist for the Mansfield Town managerial vacancy in December.

 Bristol Rovers

-Foyle was appointed first team coach at League One club Bristol Rovers on 21 January 2011, although he left the club on 7 March following the sacking of manager Dave Penney.
+Foyle was appointed first-team coach at League One club Bristol Rovers on 21 January 2011.
+However, he left the club on 7 March following the sacking of manager Dave Penney.
 After being interviewed twice for the managerial vacancy at Conference club Newport County in March he failed to make a shortlist of three for the job.

 Northwich Victoria

 Foyle was appointed manager of Northern Premier League Premier Division side Northwich Victoria on a contract until the end of the 2011–12 season on 27 February 2012.
-His team finished as the division's runners-up, but were in fact relegated after a hearing found that the club had broken financial rules.
+His team finished as the division's runners-up, but were relegated after a hearing found that the club had broken financial rules.
 Foyle had played no part in the financial irregularities, as it was a matter relating to the club's creditors.
 He stepped down as manager to make way for Alan Wright on 9 May 2012.